ontodev/robot/docs/report.md

   --output report.tsv
 ```

 If the report fails, the command will exit with a status of `1`, but a report will still be generated and written to the output file.
-To always pass (even with errors), change the level to `--fail-on none`.
+To always pass (even with errors), you can set the fail-on level to "none":

+    robot report --input edit.owl \
+      --fail-on none \
+      --output results/report.tsv

 ## Queries